Sefford/kor/README.md

 ```
 How is Kor structured?
 ======================
+Read more particular documentation in any of the modules that Kor provides

 - [Use Cases](http://arrow-kt.io): Abstractions to apply use cases and interactors concepts to your architecture
 - [Repositories](http://arrow-kt.io/docs/patterns/glossary/): Repository pattern to abstract cache and persistence
 - [Repositories Extensions](http://arrow-kt.io/docs/typeclasses/intro/): Basic implementations of policies for specialized repositories _(optional_)